 B.Phty.
 MCSP MAPA

-Simply put, Mark’s vision, creativity and profound understanding of the human movement system has allowed new ground to be reached in the systematic analysis and management of movement impairments.
-His considerable talents now find expression in his many roles, including being a founding Director of Comera Movement Science under which Kinetic Control, TPM Pro and TPM Elite operate.
+Mark’s vision, creativity and profound understanding of the human movement system have allowed new ground to be reached in the systematic analysis and management of movement impairments

-He himself describes his thirty plus years of experience as ‘diverse’.
-Working with all levels of pain, dysfunction and disability, from those with a long history of chronic, recurrent musculo-skeletal pain and a ‘desperate look’ in their eyes, to elite level sporting competitors and teams, he has spanned the full movement impairment spectrum.
-As a principle partner in Performance Rehab, (Brisbane, Australia), he keeps his ‘hands and head active’, working clinically with the multi-dimensional approach to the management of musculoskeletal pain, dysfunction and elite level performance his career has championed.
+He describes his thirty-plus years of experience as ‘diverse’.
+Working with all levels of pain, impairment, and disability, from those with a long history of chronic, recurrent musculoskeletal pain to elite level sporting competitors and teams, he has spanned the full movement impairment spectrum.
+As a principle partner in Performance Rehab, (Brisbane, Australia), he keeps his ‘hands and head active’, working clinically with the multi-dimensional approach to the management of musculoskeletal pain, dysfunction and elite-level performance his career has championed.
 At this elite end, his performance and rehab consultancy has included the Chicago Bulls (NBA), Washington Wizards (NBA), West Side Dance & Physical Therapy (New York City Ballet), Vermeil Sport & Fitness (USA) and Athletes’ Performance (USA).

-His exceptional ability to systemise the complexities of movement and its interactions with both pain and performance is world renowned and continues to be globally sought.
-Such a reputation draws great attention to his convention appearances and journal article output focussing on the integration of local and global muscle training to enhance joint stability and movement control.
-His writing collaborations with colleague Sarah Mottram have provided some of the key academic publications on the topic of movement control over the last 20 years, work that continues to prove seminal to much contemporary literature.
+His exceptional ability to systemise the complexities of movement and its interactions with both pain and performance is world-renowned and continues to be globally sought.
+Such a reputation draws great attention to his convention appearances and journal articles output focussing on the .control of movement and movement retraining.
+His early publications continue to prove seminal to much contemporary literature.

 Alongside ongoing consultancy and training commitments, he continues to provide teaching and support for both undergraduate and postgraduate university education in the UK and Australia and is currently on the board of Sports Medicine, Australia (Queensland).